tango-crypto/cardano-wallet-js/README.md

 # Test

 ### Stack
-you'll need to install stak >= 1.9.3 you can find it here: https://docs.haskellstack.org/en/stable/README/.
+you'll need to install stack >= 1.9.3 you can find it here: https://docs.haskellstack.org/en/stable/README/.
 You may need to install the libsodium-dev, libghc-hsopenssl-dev, gmp, sqlite and systemd development libraries for the build to succeed.